 The first place we went to look for information regarding TravelUp was review sites, such as Trustpilot and Feefo.
 These sites are popular places for people to find companies' customer reviews.
 Reviews on these sites can be extremely helpful in determining if a company is legit or not, so we decided to take a look.

-On Trustpilot, TravelUp has an average rating of 3.7/5 stars.
-This is a good score, but not excellent.
+On Trustpilot, TravelUp has an average rating of 4.2/5 stars.
+This is a pretty good score at first glance.
 There are thousands of people who have posted reviews on this site.
 While most of the ratings are positive, there were still some troubling things that came up.

 The first thing to note is the customer reviews posted on the internet.
 These are a great indication of how a company operates, what kind of people they attract, and whether or not their claims about providing certain services are legit.
 Of course, it does need to be taken with a grain of salt, too, as we have had a personally great experience with many companies that have a host of negative reviews.
 Nonetheless, it helps get a fuller understanding of the business.